jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Evaluation :trollface:

 Sometimes it feels like I type slower than I can think.
 And I type a lot of errors when I try to type quickly.
 I almost need to do some accurate typing practice so I can write an elegant solution with test cases in the alloted time.

+I need to do more problems that have recursive solutions.
+Leetcode should have some sort of recursion tag hopefully.
+I need to download some sort of math mindgames iPhone app.

+Did 6 easy questions and then went to do family stuff.

 # Random things I went over